Raymond Nonnatus: Veneration

 Due to the story of his own birth, Raymond quickly became widely invoked by women facing childbirth.

+In Brazil, the village of São Raimundo, São Bernardo, was named in his homage, due the homonimous chapel built by Antônio Pires Ferreira for his slaves.

 Due to his limited historical importance, however, since the reforms of the Church calendar in 1969, the liturgical commemoration of Raymond's feast day is no longer included among those to be necessarily observed wherever the Roman Rite is celebrated, but, since he is included in the Roman Martyrology for 31 August, Mass and the Liturgy of the Hours may be recited in his honor on that day as in the pre-1970 General Roman Calendar, which is observed by some traditionalist Catholics.

 One particular devotion is centered around the padlock that is part of his martyrdom.
 Locks are placed at his altar representing a prayer request to end gossip, rumours, false testimonies and other sins of the tongue.
 The locks are used as a visible sign of such prayer request, which first and foremost must take place interiorly, a prayer to God through St. Raymond's intercession.